AlyssaRicketts/IDE-IT-Frontend/README.md

 ## 3 Using IDE-IT Frontend

 To use this plugin first make sure the IDE-IT window is visible in your IDE, if it is not visible finish the steps in Installation above.
 Once the window is visible, just begin working on your project.
-The window will update based on patterns in you keystrokes with hotkey tips and features you might want to enable or disable.
-It displays suggestions to the user in two forms: tool enable/disable and hotkey shortcut tips.
-Tool enable/disable suggestions appear with a checkbox next to them, which enables or disables the suggested tool accordingly if clicked and hotkey tips will appear with a lightbulb icon next to them.
-The goal is to help make coding easier and more fluent for you by introducing you to things that exist in the IDE that you may not be aware of.
-However, if you notice a tip or enable/disable feature is showing up and you do not want to see it again, simply press the "X" to the right of it and you will not see it again.
+The window will update based on patterns in your keystrokes with hotkey tips and features you might want to enable or disable.

-    3.1 Window Appearance
+### 3.1 Window Appearance

-        Tool enable/disable appears with a checkbox next to a text description of the tool.
+Tool enable/disable suggestions appear with a checkbox next to a text description of the tool.
 Hotkey tips appear with a lightbulb icon next to a text description of the hotkey/shortcut.

-    3.2 Enabling/Disabling Suggested Congfigurations
+### 3.2 Enabling/Disabling Suggested Congfigurations

 Simply check or uncheck the box next to the tool you would like to enable or disable.

-    3.3 Using Suggested Hotkeys
+### 3.3 Using Suggested Hotkeys

 Next to the lightbulb icons will be suggested hotkeys, these are keyboard shortcuts that might make your coding experience easier and quicker.

-    3.4 Removing unwanted suggestions
+### 3.4 Removing unwanted suggestions

-        If you do not wish to see a hotkey tip or are not interested in an enable/disable feature, simply click the "X" on the right of that tip or tool and it will not show up again.
+If you do not wish to see a hotkey tip or are not interested in an enable/disable feature, simply click the "X" on the right side of that tip or tool and it will not show up again.

 <sup>[back to top](#ide-it-frontend)</sup>